 In the last few months of the Trump administration, Kushner made three trips to Saudi Arabia.
 On September 1, 2020, Kushner met with Prince Mohammed in Riyadh to discuss peace talks between Israel and Palestine and in late November of the same year, Kushner went back to Saudi Arabia for the stated purpose of advancing the Trump administration’s Middle East policy.
 Kushner’s final trip took place in early January 2021, when he traveled back to the country for a summit meeting with leaders of the Gulf Cooperation Council on January 5.

 If Jared Kushner used taxpayer funds to advance his business dealings with Saudi Arabia, Americans should know.
-To that end, CREW has requested records from the Department of Defense (DOD), the State Department and the International Development Finance Club (IDFC), to shed light on Kushner’s meetings with Prince Mohammed and members of the Saudi Sovereign Wealth Fund.
+To that end, CREW has requested records from the Department of Defense (DOD), the State Department, the Secret Service and the International Development Finance Club (IDFC), to shed light on Kushner’s meetings with Prince Mohammed and members of the Saudi Sovereign Wealth Fund.
 The release of these records is both a matter of public interest, and essential to the fight against foreign corruption.
 That Kushner secured the $2 billion investment despite the objection of the fund’s advisers, raises more questions about the reasoning behind the decision, and further highlights the need for transparency into Kushner’s dealings with the Saudis.